1. New LabVIEW 2013 Features

 With the new memory read and write interface, you can access all 80 KB of memory on 1M gate devices and all 190 KB of memory on 3M gate devices.
 You can use memory to store data for waveform generation or data logging without using arrays that inefficiently use FPGA gates.

-With a LabVIEW project, you not only can target and open VIs in LabVIEW for Windows, the LabVIEW FPGA Module, the LabVIEW Real-Time Module, and other LabVIEW modules simultaneously but also develop LabVIEW FPGA applications.
-As seen below, you can use a LabVIEW project to create and manage all FPGA resources, including:
+With a LabVIEW project, you can not only target and open VIs in LabVIEW for Windows and LabVIEW FPGA, LabVIEW Real-Time, and other LabVIEW modules simultaneously but also develop LabVIEW FPGA applications.
+A LabVIEW project can help you create and manage all FPGA resources, including:

 - FPGA I/O